 Which grease goes with what?

 BG’s family of grease products covers a broad range of select application use.
-Our new BG Grease Application Guide (available on BG Nexus), helps simplify those tough application questions out in the field.
+Our new BG Grease Application Guide (available on BG Dashboard), helps simplify those tough application questions out in the field.

-BG Premium Lubricating Grease with RF-7, PN 600, is perfect for high pressure load areas such as open gears, splines and pivot pin areas where temps do not exceed 250°F/120°C but is also able to handle wheel bearing applications.
+BG Premium Lubricating Grease, PN 600, is perfect for high pressure load areas such as open gears, splines and pivot pin areas where temps do not exceed 250°F/120°C but is also able to handle wheel bearing applications.

 For higher temp applications use our other dual purpose greases.
 BG Special HCF Grease, PN 605, for construction and agriculture duty, enclosed gearboxes or wheel bearings—where chemicals, water washout, or corrosion may occur.
 BG SLC Multi-Purpose Grease, PN 607, with its Lithium Complex thickener, works well for general automotive use and “on road” wheel bearing packs.
 And, BG SS 2000 Lubricating Grease, PN 608, polyurea-based formula is the favorite for its ability to perform the necessary “Fill for Life” areas such as CV joints, electric motors and high speed bearings that do not encounter moisture.

 All four greases are National Lubricating Grease Institute (NLGI) rated GC-LB for dual service use in chassis and wheel bearing applications.